anonikaa/js_autotest/README.md

 ---

-This is an JS (playwright + playwright test runner) e2e autotest for unsuccessful donation.
+This is a JS (playwright + playwright test runner) e2e autotest for unsuccessful donation.

 Please clone this repo and use `npx playwright test` for running in headless mode or `npx playwright test --headed`.